 Psychological conditions are not attainable in an individual because individuals are always in a group or tribe or family or team.
 Unsocialized homo sapiens exist but they know not individualism, nor neurosis.
 So, it’s in everyone’s interest to work through such states of consciousness, or rather more accurately such emotional, psycho-physical conditions.

 So, I am currently living this reality having just returned to the States after nine months in India working on my startups.
-During the last two weeks of my trip, I became acutely depressed and suicidal.
+During the last two weeks of my trip I became acutely depressed and suicidal, which suggests that my homecoming was triggering me.
 So much has changed in the last four weeks.
 I’m processing the emotions as quickly as possible, adjusting to the reality I’m living in now, which is a transitional one.
 Now things feel like they are going in the right direction, having communicated my problems to my family and some friends and getting help from therapy and finally from psychiatry.

 I’m sitting in a bar near my flat in New Delhi.
 How did I end up back here?
 While it seems so naive now, the original plan was to return to the States, find a job and wait for my girlfriend to join me from India.